Jalvaviel/JalvaAddon/README.md

 ### Map Boundaries
 - Highlights the map region boundaries in-game.
 I used it to delimit plots on MAI5.
 - Change the color of the highlight.

+## Contribute:

+You can contribute or make your own branch by following these steps:
+- Clone this project with `git clone https://github.com/Jalvaviel/JalvaAddon.git` or download the zip of the source code.
+- Open the project with your favourite IDE (I recommend **JetBrains IntelliJ**)
+- Let gradle build the dependencies before making any changes.
+- To build your .jar file, run the gradle `build` task.
+If you want to test it, run the gradle `runClient` task.